 "The organization of the Travelers Rest Police Department will support the effective and efficient accomplishment of departmental responsibilities and functions.
 The organization shall be structured as to ensure the existence of a chain of command, within which unity of command and span of control shall be maintained."

 Uniformed officers are often the first point of contact a citizen has with a law enforcement agency and are the most visible representatives of local government.
 Police officers have to be well versed in many diverse disciplines in policing, as it is often their initial actions on a scene that can determine the outcome of any criminal case.

-Our officers are organized into three squads, each under the command of one of the patrol team leaders: Sergeant Brad Edwards ("Bravo Team") Corporal (recently-promoted to Detective) James Paris ("Charlie Team"), or Sergeant Ben Sambrano ("Delta Team").
+Our officers are organized into three squads, each under the command of one of the patrol team leaders: Sergeant Brad Edwards ("Bravo Team") Corporal Scott Bingel ("Charlie Team"), and Sergeant Ben Sambrano ("Delta Team").
 Senior patrol officers serve as shift supervisors when a squad's leader is off-duty.
 An on call command staff officer is also available 24 hours a day, providing an extra resource for the officers when they encounter more serious or unique calls.

 Uniform Patrol includes several specialized units, such as the Canine Unit and the School Resource Officer.
 The entire Patrol Division is under the direction and training of Captain Tim Kelley.

 Beyond simply responding to calls for service, the patrol squads are encouraged and trained to be more proactive by identifying the root causes of crime and detractors from the quality of life in Travelers Rest.
 Working in partnership with the community, they determine what needs to be done to reduce or eliminate the environment that contributes to crime and a decreased quality of life.
 It's a basic problem solving policing philosophy but we feel that it is the only way that crime will ever truly be reduced.